#1 Ranked Children’s Hospital by U.S. News & World Report

 Going back to school can be very stressful.
 Many children worry about what to say to their peers about their absence from school.
-While some children are comfortable talking about their illness, others may worry about being teased or labeled.
-Parents can help by talking with their child and making a plan about what to say, and our staff can help you find the right words.
+Caregivers can help by talking with their child and making a plan about what to say, and our staff can help you find the right words.

 We can help you and your child find the right words to help ease the transition.
 Schools are usually helpful in working with a child and family to make the transition from the hospital to school.
 It may make sense for your child to try partial days for a short time or to have a decreased workload until they are ready to take on their usual routine.
 The plan for returning to school should be part of your child's discharge plan so that you both know what to expect during those first weeks at home.

-If your child has been prescribed medications while on Bader 5, know the name, dosage and administration time(s) of the medications.
+If your child has been prescribed medications while on the IPS unit, know the name, dosage and administration time(s) of the medications.
 In addition, you should understand the expected effects and potential side effects of each medication.
 Our nursing staff can help answer questions about how to give the medication, how to adjust the times to fit your child's schedule and safety issues around storage and administration.

-Some parents experience anxiety when they are preparing to take their child home from the hospital.
+Some caregivers experience anxiety when they are preparing to take their child home from the hospital.
 You may be worried about your child's safety or fear a relapse.
-It's important to talk about these concerns before leaving the hospital and to anticipate handling problems should they arise.
+It is important to talk about these concerns before leaving the hospital and to anticipate handling problems should they arise.